Shigeoka Station: Layout

-The station, which is not staffed, consists of a side and an island platform serving three tracks.
+The station, which is not staffed, consists of a side platform and an island platform serving three tracks.
 A siding branches off track 1, ending on the other side of the side platform.
 There is no station building, but a wooden shed in traditional Japanese style has been set up as a waiting room.
 Access to the island platform is by means of a footbridge.

-Adjacent stations
+Platforms

 History

 The private Kyushu Railway had, by 1909, through acquisition and its own expansion, established a track from Kokura to Yanagigaura down the east coast of Kyushu.
 The Kyushu Railway was nationalised on 1 July 1907.
 Japanese Government Railways (JGR), designated the track as the Hōshū Main Line on 12 October 1909 and expanded it southwards in phases over the next 13 years, establishing Shigeoka as its southern terminus on 26 March 1922.
 Subsequently, the track was further extended to meet the Miyazaki Main Line which had been extending northwards from Miyazaki and which had reached Ichitana by July 1923.
 The link up between the two lines was achieved on 15 December 1923, and through traffic was thus established from Kokura in the north through Shigeoka to Miyakonojō.
 The entire stretch of track was then renamed the Nippō Main Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.